JDeeth/mu2tweak/doc/InstallInstructions.md

 e.g. if Numpad 1, 4 and 7 are Left Idle, MinCruise, and TakeOffLanding, then bind Ctrl+Numpad 1 to EmergStop.
 Pressing the extra modifier key simulates the check provided by the real-life gate.

+No changes are needed to use these commands.

+## OEM Radio stack

+The OEM MU-2 overrides the default X-Plane radio tuner commands, and currently does it in a way that tunes the radios in incorrect/incomplete steps. e.g. NAV radios tune in increments of 0.01 MHz rather than 0.05, COM radios tune in increments of 0.01 MHz also rather than 0.025 or 0.00833.
+It also does not update the frequency on the roller drum displays if something other than the user has changed the frequency.

+This plugin overrides the commands back, so the NAV radios tune in 0.05 MHz steps and the COM radios tune in 8.33 KHz steps.

+It provides replacement datarefs for animating the roller drums.
+To implement:

+1. After saving a backup copy, edit `MU2/objects/VAR_OEM_Radio Stack/VAR_OEM_Radio_Stack.obj`
+2. Search for `frequency`.
+There are 20 lines that start `ANIM_rotate_begin` and mention a dataref - one for each drum (5 drums per radio, 4 radios).
+Each dataref needs to be replaced:

+old|new
+-|-
+xscenery/mu2b60/radios/com1_mhz_frequency_100s | com/jdeeth/mu2tweaks/com1_mhz_100
+xscenery/mu2b60/radios/com1_mhz_frequency_10s | com/jdeeth/mu2tweaks/com1_mhz_010
+xscenery/mu2b60/radios/com1_mhz_frequency_1s | com/jdeeth/mu2tweaks/com1_mhz_001
+xscenery/mu2b60/radios/com1_khz_frequency_10s | com/jdeeth/mu2tweaks/com1_khz_10
+xscenery/mu2b60/radios/com1_khz_frequency_1s | com/jdeeth/mu2tweaks/com1_khz_01

+And so on for com2, nav1, and nav2.

+To display 8.33 kHz spacing on a 5-digit drum, the last digit is partially rotated if the next digit is 5.
+So `130.105` is displayed like `130.1½` with the last digit halfway between 0 and 1.